 - They make a lot of noise while moving their bowels

 It is best to wind baby just after feeding.
-Sometimes, your baby may need a little burping break while feeding as well, especially after first 10 minutes.
-Another good time is before or after naps (not when baby falls asleep) and during play time.
-If you start burping too early, it won’t be as effective so wait until they are really fussy or uncomfortable.
+Sometimes, your baby may need a little burping break while feeding, especially after the first 10 minutes.
+Another good time is before or after naps (not when baby falls asleep) and during playtime.
+If you start burping too early, it won’t be as effective, so wait until they are really fussy or uncomfortable.

-Burping your baby could be complicated because there are various way to do it, especially if you are first-time moms.
-Here are 4 most effective and common burping positions which are highly recommend by healthcare professional.
+Burping your baby could be complicated because there are various ways to do it, especially if you are a first-time parent.
+Here are the four most effective and common burping positions which are highly recommended by healthcare professionals.